How to turn your primary residence into a Vacation Home

 Another positive when registering also has to deal with the peace of mind of your guest: the new addition of an emergency contact as well as how to contact emergency services (911).
 This is especially viable information for guests from out of the country that are unfamiliar with the healthcare system, and are worried in case of an emergency.
 Could you imagine that?
 Being in a new country, with limited speaking ability and one of your family members is injured, and now you are unsure and stressing about how to get your family member to the hospital!
 This not only helps guests feel more at unease in case of an emergency, but if an actual emergency happens, they are also prepared, which is a thousand times better than not.

 Yes, these precautions take extra effort and work, but they ensure a safe and well-maintained rental for potential guests.
 And again, there is nothing like a seal of approval from the government to ensure guests that your property is on the up and up.
-If you are unsure how to register, or are wanting to register your property with Enso Connect, feel free to reach out to firstname.lastname@example.org for assistance or check out our form here.
+If you are unsure how to register, or are wanting to register your property with Enso Connect, feel free to reach out to email@example.com for assistance.
 We are dedicated to making this process as smooth as possible.
-Click here to be directed to our form to apply for the government registration.